 My easiest sales – and most sales volume – have come through GoDaddy.
 They have either contacted me and told me someone was interested, or I got an email saying that someone had purchased a domain from me.
-Both are emails that brighten my day. 🙂 Here is an example of one of those I got recently:
+Both are emails that brighten my day.
+Here is an example of one of those I got recently(see image).

 Selling Domains via Flippa

 Years ago, I had a run of successful domain sales via Flippa.
+Technically, they were websites, which seem to sell better on Flippa than just domain names in my experience.
 In the past few years, I have not had as much success.
-I am not sure why, but from my experience, it’s probably because early on I was selling sites that had revenue and lately, I have been liquidating domains.
+I am not sure why, but from my experience, it’s probably because early on I was selling sites that had revenue, and lately, I have been liquidating domains.

 Selling Domains via Direct Inquiry

 As far as direct inquiry, that’s kind of like getting dealt a lucky hand of poker.
-Well, it’s actually more like having a desirable site or domain, and making it known that it is for sale, but the infrequency with which it happens t me, it seems almost like playing poker.
+Well, it’s actually more like having a desirable site or domain and making it known that it is for sale, but the infrequency with which it happens to me, it seems almost like playing poker.